serodriguez68/numpy-stack-cheatsheet/2-numpy.md

 column = array2d[:, 1] #  array([2, 4]
 column.shape # (2,) NOTE THAT THIS RETURNS 1D VECTORS, as opposed to a (2,1) 2d matrix

-# Accessing portions of an NP array
+# Accessing continuous portions of an NP array
 bigArray2d = np.array([[1,2,3], [4,5,6], [7, 8, 9]])
 # array([[1, 2, 3],
 #        [4, 5, 6],